chaptr-africa/web-development-public/React/Week-2/Lesson1.md

   </React.StrictMode>
 )
 ```
-- This meant that whatever was in you <code>App.jsx</code> file component will be the default render of the application.
+- This meant that whatever was in your <code>App.jsx</code> file component will be the default render of the application.

 <h3>Configuring Routes using React Router</h3>